elastio/bon/website/docs/guide/overview.md

 ### `Option<T>` makes the setter optional

-If your function argument or struct field is of type `Option<T>`, then the generated builder will not enforce the caller to invoke the setter for this function argument or struct field.
+If your function argument or struct field (or member for short) is of type `Option<T>`, then the generated builder will not enforce the caller to invoke the setter for this member, defaulting to `None`.

 It also generates two setters: one that accepts `T` and the other accepts `Option<T>` to avoid wrapping values with `Some()` on the call site, but still be able to pass `Option<T>` value directly.

-See [optional setters](./optional-setters) page for details.
+See [optional members](./optional-members) page for details.

 ### Automatic `Into` conversions